Getting around Kyoto

 See the Kyoto Metro chapter for details.

-Buses are the main means of transport for tourists as they run to all the sights.
+Buses are the most important means of transport for tourists as they run to all the sights.

 If you take a bus from the centre to the outskirts (for example, to the Arashiyama area or Kinkakuji Temple), the journey will take about 45 minutes.

-On routes to tourist attractions (especially from/to the Gion and Higashiyama districts), there are often long lines at bus stops for 40-60 minutes.
+On routes to tourist attractions (especially to/from the Gion and Higashiyama districts), there are often long queues of 40-60 minutes at bus stops.

 Single fare

-Throughout Kyoto, a flat fare applies for all bus operators 230 jpy.
+There is a flat fare for all bus carriers throughout Kyoto 230 jpy.

-• If you are on a line with a section fare, take a ticket at the door and then pay the appropriate amount at the driver according to the ticket, or attach a transport card (Icoca, Suica, etc.) to the reader when boarding and alighting
+If you're on a line with a segment fare (the minimum number of lines that go beyond Kyoto), take a ticket at the door and then pay the appropriate amount at the driver's desk, or attach a transport card (Icoca, Suica, etc.) to the reader when boarding and alighting.

 On the Kyoto bus route map, you'll notice stops included in the flat fare are marked with a white circle and stops included in the section fare are marked with a black square.